thombergs/github-tester/README.md

 * give "read-only" access for the "Metadata" permission
 * after hitting "Create", on the following page click the button "Generate a private key" and save the .pem file for later.
 * from the "General" tab of your app, copy the "App ID" and "Client ID" for later use
+* in the "General" tab of your app, generate a client secret and copy it for later use

 ### Install the GitHub app into an org